 The data collection process took place in the Dosste-Autism center (Autism friends center) in Tehran, Iran.
 The intelligent toy car was tested on 50 children ranging from 3 to 6 years old in three groups children with ASD, TD children, and other (CP and fragile X syndrome) shown in Table 1.
 Since it has been shown that the play complexity and toy engagement of children with ASD in both genders for the car-like toys are almost similar [17][18], we did not normalize the number of cases based on their gender.
 The subjects played with the intelligent toy car for about 3 to 5 minutes in a 3x4 meters room.
 The children could play in the test room alone or with their parents or therapists.
 The recorded data from each participant consists of time, acceleration in 3 dimensions, front and back wheel rotation counts saved in a database.
 A unique id in the database only identified each participant, and to preserve user anonymity and privacy, no personal data was recorded during the procedure.
 Furthermore, the parents’ consent was taken for all the participants.
 ASD group has 28 children that five of them did not seem interested in playing with the intelligent toy car and neglected it.
 All TD children were very interested in playing with the intelligent toy car, and children with fragile X syndrome and CP also played with the intelligent toy car but with less enthusiasm.
 Generally, the TD children playing was more energic, and they moved the car in the greater area than other groups.

 Table 1.
-Details of participants
+Details of the participants